This post may contain affiliate links. Please read my disclosure policy.

-Back in the day, Quiche Lorraine was thought of as a ladies lunch or brunch item.
+Back in the day this easy tart was thought of as a ladies lunch or brunch item.
 Frozen mini cheese quiche appetizers became a party favorite, and still are today.
-This savory tart is great for breakfast, brunch, lunch or dinner.
+This savory treat is great for breakfast, brunch, lunch or dinner.
 It rewarms beautifully and has a robust flavor.

 How to make Quiche Lorraine

-If you’ve never made your own Quiche Lorraine, now’s a great time to give it a go.
+If you’ve never made homemade now’s a great time to give it a go.
 If you can fry bacon, you can make this amazing tart.

 Start by making a pastry crust in a tart pan or deep dish pie plate.

 - Our recipe for Perfect Pie Crust in 3-Easy Steps makes enough dough for two pie crusts, so I often have one in the freezer.
-You never know when you might need a pie, tart or quiche crust!
+You never know when you might need a pie or tart crust!